 Parking Lot Service

-To follow the state guidelines for social distancing, we are not permitting clients to enter our facilities at this time.
+Until further notice we are still not permitting clients to enter our facilities at this time.
 We are providing parking lot service only.

 When you arrive for your appointment (or to pick up medications / food, etc.):

 - Call the clinic (Kettering: 937-435-3262, Springboro: 937-514-7702)

 - Provide your name and your pet's name and a description of your vehicle

 - A staff member will meet you at your vehicle promptly

 - If needed, we will communicate with you by phone while you wait in your vehicle

 - When services are finished, we will return your pet to you and collect payment

 Now that more people are going out for work and shopping, it is even more important that we take every precaution to ensure the safety of clients and staff.
 Our clinics are not set up to follow social distancing guidelines with clients in the building, so only staff are allowed in our facilities at this time.